European nightjar: Taxonomy

 The nightjars, Caprimulgidae, are a large family of mostly nocturnal insect-eating birds.
 The largest and most widespread genus is Caprimulgus, characterised by stiff bristles around the mouth, long pointed wings, a comb-like middle claw and patterned plumage.
-The males, and sometimes females, often have white markings in the wing or tail.
+Adult males, and sometimes females, have white markings in the wing and tail, shown to serve as male quality indicators.
 Within the genus, the European nightjar forms a superspecies with the rufous-cheeked nightjar and the sombre nightjar, African species with similar songs.
 It is replaced further east in Asia by the jungle nightjar which occupies similar habitat.

 The European nightjar was described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae under its current scientific name.
 Caprimulgus is derived from the Latin capra, "nanny goat", and mulgere, "to milk", referring to an old myth that nightjars suck milk from goats, and the species name, europaeus is Latin for "European".
 The common name "nightjar", first recorded in 1630, refers to the nocturnal habits of the bird, the second part of the name deriving from the distinctive churring song.
 Old or local names refer to the song, "churn owl", habitat, "fern owl", or diet, "dor hawk" and "moth hawk".